sebug/no-androids-pass/README.md

 Once the service account is created, create a key - download the JSON - and invite the user as a developer from the Wallet console.

+## Create a resource group in Azure
+You'll need this for the static web app that issues the passes.

+## Create a static web app
+From the resource group and link it to your GitHub repo.

 ![No Androids Logo](no_androids.png)